|

 a person's possibilities to live a fulfilled life at any economic

-UNDER GOD: In fact, being "under God" is the key to our covenantal view of (USA) a representative democratic
+Government UNDER GOD, my MAJOR POINT: In fact, being "under God" implies a mankind-God contract (covenant) and is the key to our covenantal view of (USA) a representative democratic

 government: a government form hinged, not